 Cloture Motion Agreed to.
 Simple Majority Required.
 Source: senate.gov.

 The Yea votes represented 74% of the country’s population by apportioning each state’s population to its voting senators.

 Ideology Vote Chart

 Sen. Roy Blunt (R), the Senate Republican Policy Committee Chair, voted Yea against his party.

-Sen. Joni Ernst (R), the Senate Republican Conference Vice Chair, voted Yea against her party.
+Sen. Joni Ernst (R), the Senate Republican Policy Committee Chair, voted Yea against her party.